 Magnesium is mainly found in tissues.
 Only small fractions are present in the blood.
 It serves many functions in maintaining healthy bones, muscles, and the nervous system.

 1- Magnesium laxatives for IBS (powder and oral solutions)

-Magnesium is a wonder element, it is the fourth most abundant element inside your body.
+Magnesium is a wonder element, the fourth most abundant element inside your body.
 Magnesium citrate (oral solution) is a laxative.
 It is a type of laxative that is called (Osmotic laxative).

-What osmotic laxatives do is that it keeps water inside your intestine and prevents its absorption.
+What osmotic laxatives do is keeps water inside your intestine and prevent its absorption.
 Also, it may lead to the secretion of water from circulation into the intestine.
 This will make stool softer and produce a laxative effect for your IBS.

-When it comes to IBS, Using Magnesium Citrate oral solutions as a laxative is a late “third” option.
+Regarding IBS, Using Magnesium Citrate oral solutions as a laxative is a late third option.
 This is because other options like fiber laxatives work better in alleviating symptoms of IBS other than constipation.
-And also, they generally will have fewer side effects profile.
+And also, they generally will have fewer side effects profiles.

 The first option: Soluble fiber laxatives

 A trial of soluble fiber laxatives (Psyllium[Metamucil]) is recommended as the first option to try with your IBS constipation.
 Psyllium (Metamucil) is a soluble fiber that is found to help with IBS-Constipation.
 It dissolves in water inside your intestine and forms a gel that acts as a laxative.
 It can improve overall IBS symptoms, including abdominal pain and gas (if taken in the appropriate doses together).
 Also, it is a safe, natural treatment with a good safety profile and fewer side effects.

 Polyethylene Glycol (PEG) is an osmotic laxative (like Magnesium Citrate).
 It is a second option if your IBS-Constipation didn’t respond to Psyllium (Metamucil).